-Fourth, put your money where your mouth is and donate to a cause or a place that takes care of people dealing with the effects of systemic male violence.
+Donate to a cause or a place that takes care of people dealing with the effects of systemic male violence.
 Do it quietly.
 Tell nobody.
 You get no fanfare for this one.
-You alone get to know that you are doing something concrete to heal the world that made you, the world you are continuously making, and that you're doing it because you are a responsible adult trying to even the playing field as best you can.
-That's it.
+You alone get to know that you are doing something concrete to heal the world that made you, the world you are continuously making, and that you’re doing it because you are a responsible adult trying to even the playing field as best you can.
+That’s it.

 The way things have been up until now have allowed you, and countless men like you, to act like assholes with total impunity.
 It was the way the world was.